Khalil002/Khalil002/README.md

 <div align="justify">
   <p>
-    I'm a Software Developer who enjoys building practical solutions and learning new tools along the way.
+    I'm a Software Engineer who enjoys building practical solutions and learning new tools along the way.
 I like clean code, experimenting with ideas, and collaborating on projects that make an impact.
 Always improving, always curious.
   </p>

   ![profile view count](https://komarev.com/ghpvc/?username=khalil002)